Mageshwaran18/Interview_Prep/Java/OOPS.md

 - Why can't the methods in the interface be private?

-    - It reduces the visibility of the interface, affecting the core feature of the interface
+    - It reduces the visibility of the interface, affecting the core feature of the interface but after Java 9 it's possible

 - Can an interface have a private method with definition?

     - Yes, private methods in interface are possible only if the method has the function definition.
+    - Java 9 Introduced this feature which supports code reusability.
+    - They cannot be abstract

+- Can the methods in java be protected ?

+    - No , Interface doesn't support protected methods

+- Did private methods in the interface are inherited to the implementing class ?

+    - The private methods are not inherited to the implementing class

 - Are all the methods in interface public by default?